kyma-project/kyma/docs/04-operation-guides/operations/50-kiali-grafana.md

 ---
-title: Access and Expose Kiali, Grafana and Jaeger
+title: Access and Expose Kiali, Grafana, and Jaeger
 ---

-By default, Kyma does not expose Kiali, Grafana and Jaeger.
+By default, Kyma does not expose Kiali, Grafana, and Jaeger.
 However, you can still access them using port forwarding.
-If you want to expose Kiali, Grafana and Jaeger securely, use an identity provider of your choice.
+If you want to expose Kiali, Grafana, and Jaeger securely, use an identity provider of your choice.

 ## Prerequisites

 - You have defined the kubeconfig file for your cluster as default (see [Kubernetes: Organizing Cluster Access Using kubeconfig Files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)).
 - To expose the services securely with OAuth, you must have a registered OAuth application with one of the [supported providers](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider#github-auth-provider).

-## Access Kiali, Grafana and Jaeger
+## Access Kiali, Grafana, and Jaeger

 ### Steps